Hollins-Data-Science/PizzaRestaurant/README.md

 You are welcome to name your restaurant whatever you like and customize the toppings as you wish.
 You are allowed to work on this project with a partner, but if you then you need to add some extra features to your restaurant.
 Examples of features might be a new type of pizza or the ability to find the average price of a pizza.

 Be sure to review all of the code files and implement the described work.

+See the InventorySystem repository system as an example of similar project, albeit on a smaller scale.